lochness-labs/facebook-ingestion/README.md

 ## Deployment instructions

-1. Open `env/dev.yaml` file and substitute:
+1. Make a copy of `env/example-environment.yaml`, name it as your desired environment's name and substitute:
    1. `000000000000` with your AWS account id.
    2. `example-data-s3-bucket-name` for your data lake AWS S3 bucket.
    3. `example-code-s3-bucket-name` for your code AWS S3 bucket.